docker/docs/ee/ucp/admin/configure/run-only-the-images-you-trust.md

 With this setting, UCP allows deploying any image as long as the image has been signed.
 It doesn't matter who signed the image.

-To enforce that the image needs to be signed by specific teams, click the dropdown and select those teams from the list.
+To enforce that the image needs to be signed by specific teams, click **Add Team** and select those teams from the list.

-> Team must be in docker-datacenter
->
-> You need to select a team that's part of the `docker-datacenter` organization
-> in order to use this feature.
-{: .important}

 ![UCP settings](../../images/run-only-the-images-you-trust-3.png){: .with-border}